awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 **To set up JDBC for authentication to Microsoft Azure AD**
 + Configure your database client to connect to your cluster through JDBC using your Azure AD single sign\-on\.

   You can use any client that uses a JDBC driver to connect using Azure AD single sign\-on or use a language like Java to connect using a script\.
-For installation and configuration information, see [Configuring a JDBC driver version 1\.x connection](configure-jdbc-connection.md)\.
+For installation and configuration information, see [Configuring a connection for JDBC driver version 2\.1 for Amazon Redshift](jdbc20-install.md)\.

   For example, you can use SQLWorkbench/J as the client\.
 When you configure SQLWorkbench/J, the URL of your database uses the following format\.